 Harassment, misconduct or violence related to a person's sex, sexual orientation, gender identity or expression is sometimes also related to a person's race, age, disability, or membership in another protected class.
-Discriminating against or harassing any person on such bases is prohibited by the University's Non-Discrimination, Harassment
+Discriminating against or harassing any person on such bases is prohibited by the University's Non-Discrimination, Harassment and Retaliation Policy.
+In cases where the alleged conduct implicates both Policies, the University will coordinate its evaluation, investigation and resolution efforts to address the alleged conduct on all prohibited bases.

-Note: While this Policy and the Complaint Investigation and Resolution Procedures identify certain University officers and employees who have particular roles and duties, the University may designate other officers or employees, including but not limited to external investigators, review officersor appellate officers to perform specific roles and/or duties set forth in this Policy or the Complaint Investigation and Resolution Procedures.
+Note: While this Policy and the Complaint Investigation and Resolution Procedures identify certain University officers and employees who have particular roles and duties, the University may designate other officers or employees, including but not limited to external investigators, review officersor appellate officers to perform specific roles and/or duties set forth in this